-The strength and durability of the material vary, and this affects how long it’ll last.
+The strength and durability of materials used in crowns can vary, affecting how long they’ll last.

-The ceramic crown’s longevity may be slightly less than a metal crown, but it’s still very durable and gives a natural tooth appearance.
+Ceramic/porcelain crowns often have slightly less longevity than metal crowns, but they’re nonetheless durable and provide a natural tooth appearance.

 Last but not least, a person’s lifestyle plays a huge role in a crown’s lifespan.

-Regular dental visits help ensure your teeth and gums’ health, and dentists can check the crown’s quality and see if any repairs are needed.
+During regular dental visits to help maintain your teeth and gums’ health, dentists can check the crown’s condition and see if any repairs are needed.
 By finding issues early on, you and your dentist may be able to maintain the integrity and extend the life of the crown.

-At home, remember to brush and floss daily using a non-abrasive, FDA-approved toothpaste.
+1. Remember to brush and floss daily using non-abrasive, FDA-approved toothpaste at home.

-Avoid excessively hard candy and food, and avoid teeth grinding during sleep (bruxism) with a nightguard.
+2. Avoid excessively hard candy and food, and avoid unconscious teeth grinding while asleep (bruxism) with a nightguard.

 How long do temporary crowns last?

-Temporary crowns are typically used for a few weeks while waiting for the permanent crown placement.
+Temporary crowns are typically used for a few weeks while waiting for permanent crown placement.

-The temporary one isn’t made to stay in your mouth long-term, and the dentist uses an adhesive that makes the temporary crown easier to remove.
+These aren’t designed to stay in your mouth long-term, so dentists use an adhesive that makes the temporary crown easier to remove.

 It’s important to note:

-Temporary crowns are much more delicate than the permanent crown, so extra care should be taken when eating certain foods.
+Temporary crowns are far more delicate than permanent crowns, so extra care should be taken when eating certain foods.

 As for temporary vs. permanent crowns:

-Each restoration is unique, and we’ll help you navigate the options.
+Each dental crown restoration is unique, so we’ll help you navigate your options.
 We want the best for you and offer comprehensive care for your dental needs all in one spot!